SOCIALBOX.BIZ | A SOCIAL IMPACT CONSULTANCY

 Recently, Peter was featured on The Rooftop for his diligent efforts in urging companies to join the cause.
 So far, companies such as Regus have joined forces as collection partners, and SocialBox.Biz has working relationships with organisations including Age UK London and New Horizon Youth Centre.

-Peter also speaks at conferences and workshops to encourage others to give back with similar initiatives.
+Peter also speaks at conferences and workshops to encourage ans inspire others to give back.
 He recently joined CBI tasks force on helping families in hardship and spoke at CBI on digital inclusion and the larger scope of his initiative’s objectives.

 Whether he’s partnering with charity organisations or corporations looking to boost social and community initiatives, Peter is always working to give back to those around him with the same technology that forever shaped his life.

 Partner with SocialBox.Biz ( Updated April 2020 )

 Our 2020 goal to donate 1,000 laptops to the homeless has been reached in April 2020, and we won’t stop there.
 If your organisation is interested in a social giving project that has already produced results and still has plenty of room for growth, then we invite you to join our cause!

 As our processes and procedures for donation handover digital inclusion platform developed over the last 5 years SocialBox.Biz we now have the systems that can help thousands – if not millions of people.